When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 Point of Order

 A matter concerning the rules of parliamentary procedure raised during consideration of a motion.
 In the Chamber, if afeels that another has broken the rules of the ‘House’, they can interrupt the debate by rising from their seat and saying: ‘Point of Order, Mister ’.
 The Member then explains why they think a rule has been broken.
-The Speaker must decide whether the MLA has a valid point.
+The Speaker must decide whether the MLA has a valid point and make a ruling if necessary.

 Proposals for public services, such as education and healthcare.state their policies in their election manifestos.
 Government Departments and also develop and implement policies.